 Steps for applying for approval to do research:

-Review the “Checklist” documents below to determine how to classify your research (“exempt” or “non-exempt”), and to create your proposal.
+Review the proposal template document below to determine how to classify your research (“exempt” or “non-exempt”), and to create your proposal.
 Fill out all sections of the document.

-All other materials send via email to Ross Peterson-Veatch, at email@example.com, including:
+Send all materials via email to Justin Heinzekehr at firstname.lastname@example.org, including:

 - proposed survey instruments or interview questions